 Middle-level out of school time (OST) programming

-Four interested middle-high pairs (King Intermediate & Castle High, Kapolei Middle & Kapolei High, Pearl City Intermediate & Pearl City High, and Waipahu Intermediate & Waipahu High) convened with nearly 30 partners in the construction industry in May 2018 to brainstorm the possibility of program design connecting OST programming to work-based learning opportunities in high schools. to excite and engage students in learning?
+Four interested middle-high pairs (King Intermediate & Castle High, Kapolei Middle & Kapolei High, Pearl City Intermediate & Pearl City High, and Waipahu Intermediate & Waipahu High) convened with nearly 30 partners in the construction industry in May 2018 to brainstorm the possibility of program design connecting OST programming to work-based learning opportunities in high schools.
 As an intervention strategy for equity and access to quality educational experiences, OST is one way to advance both partnerships and school objectives that translate to powerful student learning experiences beyond the traditional school day.
 Funding available for OST programming also represents a new avenue for resources.

 Connecting Industry to Classroom: The